bitnami/charts/bitnami/solr/README.md

 ## Upgrading

+### To 7.0.0

+This major updates the Zookeeper subchart to it newest major, 11.0.0.
+For more information on this subchart's major, please refer to [zookeeper upgrade notes](https://github.com/bitnami/charts/tree/master/bitnami/zookeeper#to-1100).

 ### To 6.0.0

 This major updates the Zookeeper subchart to it newest major, 10.0.0.
 For more information on this subchart's major, please refer to [zookeeper upgrade notes](https://github.com/bitnami/charts/tree/main/bitnami/zookeeper#to-1000).